How To Wholesale Real Estate In Hawaii: Step By Step (2024)

 Put Distressed Properties Under Contract

 Once you’ve found the right property, it’s time to put it under contract.
-Considering that you, the wholesale investor, need to be cost-conscious – what is the right price to offer?
+As a wholesale investor, you need to be cost-conscious, so what is the right price to offer?

 This is where the Maximum Allowable Offer or MAO Formula comes into play.
 This is what the formula looks like: